Svetasv logo

 B2 9:15b The Israelites are spiritually restored

-Subunit A1: Peace and prosperity during the Millennial Reign of Christ and his Messiah (9:10)
+Subunit A1: The glorious Millennial Reign of Christ and his Messiah: Peace on earth (9:10)

 Chapter 9 10 I will take away the chariots from Ephraim and the warhorses from Jerusalem, and the battle bow will be broken.
 He will proclaim peace to the nations.
 His rule will extend from sea to sea and from the River to the ends of the earth.

-The New Israel will not need weapons of war, because the Messiah, the Prince of Peace, will control the whole earth for Christ and will maintain peace throughout the world during the Millennial Age (see also Isa.
+The New Israel ("Ephraim" and "Jerusalem") will not need weapons of war, because the coming Messiah ("He"), the Prince of Peace, will control the whole earth for Christ and will maintain peace throughout the world during the Millennial Age (see also Isa.
 11:6-9).

 Subunit B1: The Israelites are spiritually restored (9:11)